 Cuff ankle bracelets are a bolder style, and sure to make a statement.
 While less versatile in many ways, cuff ankle bracelets add enough of an accent that you don’t need to worry about accessorizing with statement shoes.
 Keep your shoe classic, with solid colors.
 Cuff anklets are usually metallic and paired with formal heels or flats, along with dress pants, a pantsuit, or a classic dress.
 I will say that it’s hard to find cuff anklets– and you’ll most likely need to buy gold plating vs solid gold options.

 A statement band is accompanied by a delicate chain closure.
-This $142 is crafted with 14K gold plating over rhodium for a classic shine.
+This around $142 is crafted with 14K gold plating over rhodium for a classic shine.
 With the sleek but bold style, you can easily wear this look with a pair of heels or flats.
 Buy Here.

 Available in two sizes, these $62 ankle cuffs feature gold plating over natural brass.
 Handmade, there’s a classic, iconic look for a warm splash of color.
 The color pairs especially well with blue shoes.
 Buy Here.